minifast/homebrew-setup/README.md

     $ brew bundle
     ```

-Some text will show up for the party, and then you'll have a configured machine!
+Some text will show up for the party, you'll probably enter your password, and then you'll have a configured machine!

+3. Install Oh My Zsh from [https://ohmyz.sh](https://ohmyz.sh).

 ## How do I install these formulae as one-offs?